grivet/shweb/example/posts/shweb.md

 ## Quick start

-A markdown-to-HTML command must be provided.
-This example configuration assumes `'/usr/bin/markdown'` is available.
-You can use [discount] for example.

     ./shweb ./example
     python -m http.server 8000 --directory /tmp/shweb

+The example configuration expects a markdown-to-HTML command at `'/usr/bin/markdown'`.
+You can use [discount] for example.

 The website is then available [locally](http://0.0.0.0:8000/).